viruslobster/aldons-crossing-rust/README.md

 ### Frontend

 Draws game state to an html canvas.
-Dialogs are implemented as html web components.
+Dialogs are implemented as web components.

 - **AldonHtmlCanvasGame:** Entry point for adding Aldon's Crossing to a web view.
 Provides an api to manage the game from js, e.g. save a game.
 - **main.js:** Setup wasm and the game.
 Most of the stuff in here should really live in AldonHtmlCanvasGame.